 On May 31, 2011, our board of directors adopted the 2011 Stock Award and Incentive Plan which plan was presented to, and approved by, our then sole stockholder, Worlds Inc. That approval notwithstanding, we intend to present the plan to our shareholders for their ratification at our next annual meeting.
 The plan provides for the issuance of up to nine million options and/or shares of restricted stock of which not more than eight million can be incentive stock options.
-To date, 6,245,829 options have been issued under the plan.
+To date, 5,200,000 options have been issued under the plan.

-Compensation Committee Interlocks and Insider Particiaption
+Compensation Committee Interlocks and Insider Participation

-All of our officers and directors currently hold the same positions with our former parent, Worlds Inc, although as described elsewhere herein it is the intent that our current non-employee directors will only serve during a transition period not to exceed 12 months.
+All of our officers and directors currently hold the same positions with our former parent, Worlds Inc, although as described elsewhere herein it was the intent that our current non-employee directors will only serve during a transition period not to exceed 24 months, although this transition period may extend until such times as we can afford to attract and retain competent replacements.
 Worlds Inc. does not have a compensation committee and all of its directors perform the function of a compensation committee.
 Similarly, we too do not have a compensation committee and all of our directors perform the functions of a compensation committee, except that Mr. Kidrin, our president and CEO, does not participate in any deliberations with respect to his compensation and physically removes himself from the presence of the other directors while they deliberate over his compensation and bonuses.
 Accordingly, Mr. Kidrin, who is both our president and CEO and of Worlds Inc. may be deemed to fall within the parameters of a compensation committee interlock.
 To address this situation, as described above, Mr. Kidrin recuses himself from all deliberations of the board with respect to his compensation.